projectintp/intp/README.md

+# What is IntP?

+IntP tool has the objective of measurement the interference of direct applications in linux operational systems.

+Meaning of Interference: is the overhead generated in an aplication running in a consolidated environemnt with other applications due to contention in accessing shared resources

 # How to install IntP

 Assuming that apt-get package is installed in the system, these packages can be installed with.
 Make sure to install the required kernel information packages before using IntP: